MatthijsKamstra/haxejs/intro.md

 ![Haxe logo](img/haxe_javascript_logos.png)

-There used to be a website (really old, when Haxe was spelled "haXe") that got you started.
+There used to be a website that got you started with Haxd and Js (really old, when Haxe was spelled "haXe") .

 But that is no more.
 So I decided to get some of that back.
 Based upon the information from the old site and my own need to document this.